 Gemini Crypto Wallet

 If you plan on investing in large amounts of crypto, you’ll need a secure wallet to store your assets.
-While many crypto exchanges offer online wallets, Gemini goes the extra mile with their dedicated Gemini Crypto Wallet service.
+While many crypto exchanges offer online wallets, Gemini goes the extra mile with its dedicated Gemini Crypto Wallet service.

 This service provides account holders with free access to hot wallets and institutional-level cold wallets that you can withdraw from at any time.
 As an added bonus, Gemini maintains an insurance policy on all digital assets in these wallets to protect you from loss in the event of a security breach.

 Crafted for experienced crypto investors, Gemini ActiveTrader is a professional-level crypto trading platform.
 It is available to all Gemini account holders, both online and on mobile devices.

 With the platform, you can execute advanced order types, participate in auctions, use block trading features, and access premium charting tools.
 The Gemini ActiveTrading platform also uses a low-cost maker-taker fee schedule that’s perfect for skilled investors who want to save money when trading crypto.

 If you’re looking to take your crypto trading on the go, Gemini’s app and its included Mobile Trading features might be what you need.
 The app is available on the Apple App, Google Play, and Galaxy stores, so it’s suitable for nearly any smartphone.

 On the Gemini App, you can track your portfolio, trade crypto, and track market trends.
 Plus, the app comes highly rated, thanks to its sleek user interface and intuitive design, making it perfect for new crypto traders.